To restore Oracle databases, you can use:

 For example, the Phoenix Backup Store turns the Oracle RMAN backups into snapshots and uploads them to the Druva Cloud for six months.

 There are three possible restore options that you see when you try to restore Oracle databases:

-- Below image shows the options to restore database files if Phoenix can map a database to its files.
-Files that are configured for backup but Phoenix cannot map the files to a database are stored under the Additional Files folder.
-For more information about how Phoenix can map files to a database in a snapshot, review the template script workflow in the Phoenix Backup Store API reference.
+- Below image shows the options to restore database files if Druva Phoenix can map a database to its files.
+Files that are configured for backup but Druva Phoenix cannot map the files to a database are stored under the Additional Files folder.
+For more information about how Druva Phoenix can map files to a database in a snapshot, review the template script workflow in the Phoenix Backup Store API reference.

 - Below image shows the options to restore the snapshot if it was created using an older version of the Phoenix Backup Store.
 Ensure that you update your Phoenix Backup Store to the latest available version.
 You cannot restore individual files from a snapshot created using older versions of the Phoenix Backup Store:

-When Phoenix creates a snapshot of the Oracle RMAN backup and uploads it to the Phoenix Cloud, it applies the time stamp to the snapshot.
+When Druva Phoenix creates a snapshot of the Oracle RMAN backup and uploads it to the Druva Cloud, it applies the time stamp to the snapshot.
 The time stamp is the date and time when the Phoenix Backup Store creates a snapshot of the Oracle RMAN backup, and uploads the snapshot to the cloud.
 You can identify and select the snapshot using its time stamp and restore the data.

 Note: You cannot delete the most-recent snapshot of a virtual machine.

 To restore a warm snapshot